eterX/cpp-programming/2.4a-Fixed width integers and the unsigned controversy/README.md

 ## Why isn't the size of the integer variables fixed?

-The short, non-technical anwser is that this goes back to C, when performance was of utmost concern.
+The short, non-technical answer is that this goes back to C, when performance was of utmost concern.
 C opted to intentionally leave the size of an integer open so that the compiler implementers could pick a size for int that performs best on the target computer architecture.

 ## Doesn't this suck ?